 |Denial: Protection against threats by refusing to acknowledge them.||Pretending that nothing happened after experiencing trauma.|

 The psychosocial influences on health and disease are characterized by social norms, roles, and attitudes.
-Attitudes characterize the position of every person and affect their behavior together with emotions and concrete situational triggers.
-They are not fixed but are rather subjected to constant changes through experiences.
+Attitudes characterize the position of every person and affect their behavior in addition to emotions and concrete situational triggers.
+These attitudes are not fixed but are rather subjected to constant changes through experiences.

 Attitudes are gained through socialization and experiences and can develop into a very selective perception.
-This can result in the development of stereotypes with preconceived and generalized attitudes within one’s group (hetero-stereotypes) or another group (auto-stereotypes).
+This can result in the development of stereotypes with preconceived and generalized attitudes within one’s group (autostereotypes) or another group (heterostereotypes).

 Festinger: Cognitive dissonance theory

-Our opinions with regard to the same object can be very contradictory: This exciting state is described as cognitive dissonance by Festinger who believes that.
-Ee choose experiences and adjust or filter our opinions accordingly in order to minimize or even eliminate this of stress.
+Our opinions with regard to the same object can be very contradictory.
+This exciting state is described as cognitive dissonance by Festinger who believes that we choose experiences and adjust or filter our opinions accordingly in order to minimize or eliminate stress.